Getting started with 'SpotSweeper'

 Identifying artifacts using SpotSweeper

-We can then use the findArtifacts
+We can then use the findArtifacts function to identify

 artifacts in the spatial transcriptomics (data.
 This function identifies